School code: 3962

 The application deadline for the 2017 Costa Rica program is December 5, 2016.
 All FHU Abroad programs can accommodate a limited number of participants.
 Once a program is full, later applicants will be placed on a waiting list.
 All applicants who are placed on the waiting list and do not make the program will have their deposits refunded.

 When will the program take place?

-The Costa Rica program will take place at the conclusion of the spring semester.
-Tentative dates are Monday, May 18 through Friday, May 29, 2015.
+The Costa Rica program takes place at the conclusion of the spring semester in odd years.
+Tentative dates for the 2017 program are Monday, May 15 through Friday, May 26.
 The biology and photography courses associated with the program will be taught during the spring semester before departure.

 How much does the program cost?